Nazaniiin/AB_Testing/README.md

 The hypothesis for the experiment is that students of the first group would be _reduced_, but students of the second group would _not be significantly reduced_; meaning if a student chooses to enroll in the course, the chances that they actually continue and finish the course stays high.

-> The unit of diversion is a cookie, although if the student enrolls in the free trial, they are tracked by user-id from that point forward.
-The same user-id cannot enroll in the free trial twice.
-For users that do not enroll, their user-id is not tracked in the experiment, even if they were signed in when they visited the course overview page.

 **Unit of Diversion:**

 When running A/B experiments, we need to divide our users into _control_ and _experiment_ group.
 To be able to do this division we need a unit to use to count as a single subject in our experiment.
 The unit of diversion should match up with how we identify and divide our users in the experiment.
+In this analysis, when a visitor lands on the Udacity webpage, they are assigned a cookie which will be used to divert them into either control or experiment group.
 Later we use our unit of diversion to identify our `Invariant Metrics` for the analysis.
+When a visitor lands on the page they are assigned a unique cookie..
+This cookie is used to divert the visitor into the experiment or control groups.

 # Experiment Design